Suez Canal may expand southern channel, chairman says

 “We will try to get two more tug boats, with pulling power of more than 200 tonnes - 250, 280, depending,” Rabie said.

+The authority was also studying and planning a possible expansion of the southern part of the canal, the area where the Ever Given got stuck.

+“If there is a 250-metre part that needs expansion, maybe we will make it 400 metres,” Rabie said.

-Reporting by Nadeen Ebrahim and Patrick Werr in Ismailia, additional reporting by Mahmoud Mourad in Cairo; Writing by Nadine Awadalla and Aidan Lewis; Editing by John Stonestreet and Philippa Fletcher
+Reporting by Nadeen Ebrahim and Patrick Werr in Ismailia, additional reporting by Mahmoud Mourad in Cairo; Writing by Nadine Awadalla and Aidan Lewis; Editing by John Stonestreet, Philippa Fletcher and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.